 The traveler will also be asked to provide a valid email address and credit/debit card information.
 There is a processing fee for the eVisa application and the traveler’s credit/debit card will be charged for the amount.
 Once the online visa application is submitted, the traveler will get an update on the status of their application within 3 business days.
 It may take longer depending on whether there is additional processing required on the application.
 Once the eVisa application is approved, the eVisa is sent to the traveler’s email address.
 The traveler will then need to keep a copy of the eVisa on their smartphone or handheld device and take a copy with them to the airport.
 The passport and the eVisa have to be presented upon arrival at the airport in order to gain entry into South Africa.

 Visit South Africa from China

 Once the traveler is allowed entry into South Africa, they will be allowed to stay up to 30 days in the country on the eVisa.
-The traveler should plan their departure just before the eVisa ends in order to avoid issues with over-staying the visa.
+The tourist should plan their departure just before the eVisa ends in order to avoid issues with overstaying the visa.

-Travelers who over-stay their visa in South Africa are put on an “undesirables” list and face the possibility of being banned from the country for up to 5 years.
+Chinese travelers who overstay their visa in South Africa are put on an “undesirables” list and face the possibility of being banned from the country for up to 5 years.

 South African Embassy in China

 South African Embassy in Beijing